Copyright © 2026 Michael A. Brown

 back to their ancient homeland in the end-times, in fulfilment of OT prophecy

-and in preparation for the coming millennial kingdom (v.34.1).
+and in preparation for the coming millennial kingdom (iv.4.1, v.34.1).
 God would judge the surrounding nations for

 the dishonour and hostility they have demonstrated towards the Jewish people